idrisr/notes/ios/coreData.md

 ## NSPersistentStoreDescription
 A description object used to create and/or load a persistent store.

 ## NSAsynchronousFetchRequest

 ## NSBatchUpdateRequest

 ## NSValueTransformer
 An abstract class used to transform values from one representation to another.

+## NSPersistentStoreDescription
+A description object used to create and load a persistent store.